 1/4 tsp oregano

-1. Start by preheating your oven to 350 degrees.
+1. Start by preheating your oven to 375 degrees.
+Grab a 9×11 glass baking dish and spray with non-stick cooking spray.

 2. Heat a frying pan with olive oil at medium high heat.